 Welcome to Living Nazareth!
-We are a private co-educational high school with a strong Catholic identity employing a contemplative model to cultivate the interior life while offering a rigorous classical education entirely faithful to the Magisterium.
+We are a private co-educational high school in Berryville, VA with a strong Catholic identity employing a contemplative model to cultivate the interior life while offering a rigorous classical education entirely faithful to the Magisterium.
 We think it too little to be merely a college-prep school; we are first and foremost a “Heaven-prep” school.
 How does this differ from any other well-intentioned Catholic school?

 The Destination - Quo Vadis?